Skip to main content

 Roadless Areas

-As a multi-use land management agency, our decisions are made considering interrelated issues of ecology, the economy, laws and culture.
-The goal is to make the best decisions at the local level so that forests stay healthy and can meet today’s needs and continue providing benefits long into the future.
+As a multi-use land management agency, we make decisions by considering interconnected factors of ecology, economics, laws and culture.
+Our goal is to support the best decisions so forests remain health to meet today’s needs and continue providing benefits well into the future.

 Lands currently under the 2001 Roadless Rule

-The 2001 Roadless Rule established prohibitions on road construction, road reconstruction, and timber harvesting in nearly 60 million acres inventoried roadless areas, with limited exceptions.
+• The 2001 Roadless Rule, when enacted, established prohibitions on road construction, road reconstruction, and timber harvesting in nearly 60 million acres inventoried roadless areas, with limited exceptions.
 Today, the 2001 Roadless Rule applies to nearly 45 million acres of National Forest System lands, including in Alaska.

-The 2020 Alaska Roadless Rule, which exempted the Tongass National Forest in Alaska from roadless protections, was repealed on Jan.
+• The 2020 Alaska Roadless Rule, which exempted the Tongass National Forest in Alaska from roadless protections, was repealed on Jan.
 27, 2023, returning the inventoried roadless areas of the forest to management under the 2001 Roadless Rule.
-For more information see the project documents.

-The 2001 Roadless Rule no longer applies to more than 9 million acres in Idaho and more than 4 million acres in Colorado.
-Those state-specific roadless rules supersede 2001 rule.
+• The 2001 Roadless Rule no longer applies to more than 9 million acres in Idaho and more than 4 million acres in Colorado.
+Those state-specific roadless rules supersede the 2001 rule and will remain in place.